 Drogdensvej 43 DK - 2791 Dragor Dragør

 This hotel is 6 km from the Øresund Bridge and 5 minutes’ drive from Copenhagen International Airport along the coastal road.
-It offers in-room tea/coffee, free internet and parking, plus airport transfers on request.
-Housed in 2 separate buildings,..
+It offers in-room tea/coffee, free internet and on-site parking.
+Housed in 2 separate buildings, Copenhagen Airport Hotel’s..

 Prins Knuds Dæmning 2 DK - 2791 Dragør